superfeedr/blog.superfeedr.com/_posts/2013-03-14-state-of-readers.markdown

 There are actually **a ton of readers** and I'll focus on the web ones, because the web is my thing.

+> **UPDATE** There is indeed a LOT of readers and I've been contacted by many people to add theres.
+Please, make sure you read the comments too as they include a bunch of other suggestions

 ### Msgboy

 <img src="../images/msgboy.png" alt="Msgboy" style="float:left; margin: 10px">